We’ve had a lot of fun with a body tracing activity over the past week or so.

 Draw, paint, and collage the self portrait as desired.

-Julianna painted her body tracing exclusively and Daphne focused on drawing details and decorations on hers with the oil pastels.
+Julianna painted her body tracing exclusively while Daphne focused on drawing details and decorating with the oil pastels for her tracing.

 Add collage elements to your self portrait if you like.
 We often do!